Welcome to the Gem and Mineral Collection

 Among the major donations, a bequest from Archibald MacMartin, class of 1868, added some 2500 specimens, gathered from classic and now largely inaccessible localities throughout Europe and the United States.
 MacMartin amassed a number of fine pyromorphite (lead phosphate chloride) and fluorite (calcium fluoride) specimens from English mines and spectacular Alpine specimens of smoky quartz.
 Much of Edward Sampson’s research collection from the zinc deposits of the Franklin District, New Jersey was added to the main collection.
 Field trips to localities such as Mexico, Alaska, and Africa by Phillips, Arthur Buddington, and Harry Hess yielded significant additions.
 Renowned mining engineer and Lafayette College professor of mineralogy Arthur Montgomery donated a significant portion of his personal collection.
 One example of the exceptional specimens from this collection is a complete nodule of green variscite (hydrous aluminum phosphate) weighing 5 kg from the now-closed Fairfield, Utah phosphate mines is among the finest seen today.
 Specimens from the Collection are on display in the Alexander H. Phillips Mineral Gallery, a gift from Montgomery and a tribute to his mentor.

 Beginning in the summer of 2008, an effort to revive the Gem and Mineral Collection was initiated.
 The renovation will include organization and preservation of the specimens, as well as a digital catalog.

-All images within the collection fall under Princeton University copyright policy.
+All images within the collection are protected by Princeton University copyright policies.

 © 2012 The Trustees of Princeton University.